eosnetworkfoundation/grant-framework/applications/the_eos_chatbot.md

 ### Ecosystem Fit

-> Help us locate your project in the EOSIO landscape and what problems it tries to solve by answering each of these questions:

 - Where and how does your project fit into the ecosystem?
 The EOS Chatbot fits as the #1 virtual assistant for the EOS Network.
 Helping with different areas, responding to frequently asked questions, helping with project discovery, giving users access to resources and tools, boosting the efficiency of different marketing campaigns.
 - Who is your target audience (chain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?
 Our target audience are the users from the EOS network, primarily focusing on the average new user on EOS.
 - What need(s) does your project meet?
-Quick and efficient automated support and accessibility to community resources, project discovery and extra opportunities.
+Quick and efficient automated support and accessibility to community resources, project discovery and earning opportunities.
 - Are there any other projects similar to yours in the EOSIO ecosystem?
 The EOS Chatbot is currently the only conversational marketing interface within the EOSIO ecosystem.
   - If so, how is your project different?